 Buying a co-op with the help of a co-purchaser doesn’t require special documentation like a gift, but your co-purchaser will be on your purchase application and be subject to all the standard documentation requirements of the co-op board and your lender if you are using financing.

 The good news for co-op buyers is that closing costs in NYC are generally lower.
 When you buy a co-op versus a condo in NYC, you avoid paying the mortgage recording tax and usually forego title insurance.
 To put this in perspective, for a $999,999 apartment, a buyer of a co-op putting 20% down on a mortgage can save close to $20,000 in closing costs.

 Curious how much you’ll pay in closing costs?
-Check out our NYC closing costs calculator to estimate different scenarios when you are budgeting for your co-op purchase.
+Simply ask your Prevu real estate broker or agent, or check out our NYC closing costs calculator to estimate different scenarios when you are budgeting for your co-op purchase.